uullrich/asterisk-demo/README.md

 # Usage

 0. Make sure your aws cli is authorized
-1. Change the backend of the terraform script
+1. Change the backend of the terraform script in main.tf
-2. Set the options in options.tf
+2. Create a local.tfvars file with the input variables from options.tf
-3. Execute command: _terraform apply_
+3. Execute command: _terraform apply -var-file="local.tfvars"_

 # !!!
 DO NOT USE IT IN PRODUCTION !!!